3scale/porta/.github/ISSUE_TEMPLATE/bug_report.md

 **Anything else we need to know?**:

 **Environment**:
-- 3Scale AMP version:
+- 3scale version:
-- Cloud provider or hardware configuration:
+- Ruby version:
 - OS (e.g. from /etc/os-release):
 - Deployment method (e.g. `docker-compose`, with linked `docker-compose.yml` file, or link to gist with openshift resources/templates, or application server info + deployment for native deployments):
 - Any other useful info: